 Ritalin is a medication that increases neurotransmitter activity in the brain.
 It’s a stimulant primarily used to manage cognitive and behavioral difficulties in individuals with ADHD.

-However, it’s effects on the brain can also be beneficial for stroke patients.
+However, its effects on the brain can also be beneficial for patients after a stroke.

 Ritalin, formally known as Methylphenidate, works by blocking the reuptake of the “feel good” neurotransmitters dopamine and norepinephrine.

 As a result, a greater number of active “feel good” neurotransmitters remain available in the brain, which helps boost your mood and concentration.

 Because of its effects on motivation and mood, Ritalin is also used off-label as an alternative to antidepressants.

 Because of its antidepressant qualities, Ritalin may have a place helping with post-stroke depression.
 This condition affects over 40% of stroke survivors.

 When life after stroke brings upon sudden changes – including unwanted changes – it can take a toll on a person’s mental health.

 Stroke survivors that develop depression may lack energy, lose interest in things that once brought them joy, and see no point in trying to recover.